 - Stir in the remaining mashed potatoes.
 Season with salt and pepper to taste.
 Spread the mixture evenly in the prepared casserole dish.

-- Bake for 25 to 30 minutes, until the top is golden.
+- Bake for 25-30 minutes, until the top is golden.
 Serve warm.

 Did you make this recipe?

 Adapted from Brooklyn Farm Girl.
 Photography by The PKP Way.